 Have a hose or water nearby in case of a fire.
 Of course, if any fire starts, you can contact your local fire department.
 But to prevent spreading, throw water on it as soon as you possible can.

 Light fireworks one at a time.
 Many people love to one-up their neighbors with their firework “display”, but try to light them one at a time, rather than 3 rockets, and 2 firecrackers, all at once.

 Don’t just point your fireworks away from people, point them away form houses, brush, leaves, and flammable substances.
 According to the National Fire Protection Association, fireworks started an estimated 19,500 fires in 2018, including 1,900 structure fires, 500 vehicle fires, and 17,100 outside and other fires.

 Making homemade fireworks is never a good idea and could result in serious damage to your home and/or an injury.
 Ensure you are purchasing your fireworks from a trustable, local source, and that they are legal.

 Stay away from a firework that has not gone off and never try to relight a firework that hasn’t gone off.
 Chances are you’re dealing with a dud, but it could potentially go off without you anticipating it.

 Whenever you’re dealing with activities that pose risks, always know where the nearest emergency room is to you.

-Lastly, and most importantly, everyone here at Hospitality Health ER wishes you and your loved once a very happy, and safe, 4th of July!
+Lastly, and most importantly, everyone here at Hospitality Health ER wishes you and your loved ones a very happy, and safe, new year!